ksmithut/bower-files/README.md

 #### `lib.dev()`

 This throws in your `devDependencies`.
-Right now they come before the normal dependencies, but I may be convinced to change that if someone runs into issues.
+By default, they come before the normal dependencies, but you can put them after by calling `lib.dev('after')`

 ```javascript
 lib.dev().files;